fut-infrastructure/implementation-guide/pages/_includes/ehealth-library-intro.md

 # Introduction

 The Library resource is a general-purpose container for knowledge asset definitions.
 It can be used to describe and expose existing knowledge assets such as logic libraries and information model descriptions, as well as to describe a collection of knowledge assets.

 # Scope and Usage

 In scope of the eHealth Infrastructure, the Library resource is used for:

-* identifying clinical decision rules
+* specifying clinical decision rules
+    * used for calculating situational context
+    * used for calculating operational context
+    * used for evaluating measurements and triaging based on this evaluation
 * specifying input and output parameters for clinical decision rules
-* specifying bindings for these input parameters

-### Use of Library for defining decision support rules

-A Library resource defining a decision support rule is really capturing metadata about the rule rather than the rule logic itself.
-The rule is identified by `identifier`, `version`, and `ehealth-revision` while the input and output parameters are specified in the structure named `parameter`.

-In order to support organizations in defining of Library for use in their organizational context, the element `intendedAudience` has been added.

-This kind of Library has `type` set to logic-library (Coding system omitted).

-### Use of Library for binding value sources to decision support rules parameters
+### Defining clinical decision rules

-A separate Library is used for defining what values to pass in as input parameters when invoking a decision support rule (as defined by another Library resource).

-The Library defining the binding identifies the decision support rule Library resource through the extension `basedOn`.
-The binding between the decision support rule parameters and the source from which to get a value is defined in the extension `parameterBinding`.
+The clinical decision rules are defined as JBoss Drools rules and are stored in the `content` structure as a base64 encoded string.
+When defining the rule it is important that the rule package is set to "rules".

+Input and output parameters used by the rule should be defined in the `parameters` structure with the `use` element set to the appropriate type of parameter.
+Only one output type should be defined.
+In the rule logic the output parameter should be defined as a global variable with the name "result".

-It is important that the binding defines value sources for each of the input parameters defined in the decision support rule Library resource and that the parameter names and types are correct.
+It is important that the input and output parameters defined in the Library resource corresponds to the input and output parameters defined in the clinical decision rule logic.
+The eHealth infrastructure wont be able to execute a rule if any inconsistency exists.

-In the parameterBinding elements, a Questionnaire can be referenced through the element `resource` and identified with `identifier`, `version` and `ehealth-revision`.
-The particular questionnaire question to use as binding for a decision support rule parameter is specified in `linkId`.

-This kind of Library has `type` set to module-definition (Coding system omitted).
+When defining a rule to be used for evaluation of Observation resources, it is possible to specify that historical Observation resources with the same ProcedureRequest reference should be used as input to the rule.
+This is done using the `dataRequirement` structure where the `dateFilter.valueDuration` is set.
+Observation resources where the `effective` element is overlapping this duration is given as input to the rule.

+### Invoke clinical decision rules

+The clinical decision rules used for calculating situational and operational context can be invoked using the `evaluate` operation on the specific Library resource.
+Evaluation of submitted measurements will be invoked automatic and asynchronous.
+The eHealth Infrastructure will create the relevant ClinicalImpression, Task and Communication resources based on the automatic evaluation of submitted measurements.

 ### Use of Library resources at time of decision support rules invocation

-The binding and decision support rule Library resources can be associated with a CarePlan / ProcedureRequest through their references to PlanDefinition / ActivityDefinition resources.
+The decision support rule Library can be associated with a CarePlan / ProcedureRequest through their references to PlanDefinition / ActivityDefinition resources.
 When a measurement is submitted in scope of a CarePlan, the answer values in a submitted QuestionnaireResponse can be found and passed in as parameters to the decision support rule